netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

 * How to deploy a microservice application exposed as Load Balancer type service.
 * How to deploy a microservice application exposed as NodePort type service.
 * How to configure Citrix ADC VPX (Tier 1 ADC) using Citrix Ingress Controller to load balance all above three services.
+* How to configure Rewrite Responder policy on Tier 1 ADC - VPX using CRDs
+* How to configure WAF on Tier 1 ADC - VPX using WAF CRDs.

 Citrix ADC supports Unified Ingress architecture to load balance an enterprise grade applications deployed as microservices.
 Citrix load balancers can be VPX/SDX/MPX/BLX, or CPX (containerized Citrix ADC) to manage high scale north-south traffic.
 Lets understand the Unified Ingress topology using below diagram.